letlovewin/quitelean/README.md

-# quitelean
+# QuiteLean
 A tool for teaching math proofs using Lean, similar to LeetCode.